Bresiu/CodeChallenge/README.md

 - Implement sticky headers for album titles
 - Use lazy loading with cache for images

-State of art
+Based on
-* Use Architecture components
+* Architecture components
-* Use Glide
+* RxJava
-* Use RxJava
+* Glide

 TODO:
 - Implement paging using `androidx.paging` - The problem now is that number of items fetched from db must be equal to number of items receiced by adapter/`Paging consumer`.
 Due to flatteing Albums (`Mapper.unfoldList(it, AlbumWithPhotosToAlbumListItemMapper())` into [Album, Photo, Photo, ...] needed for sticky headers adapter, it changes.
 Flattening list should be considered on db query level or custom `DataSource` class needs to be implemented.